LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

           - `docs` that contain all .html files for your website.
 These .html files are built from .Rmd files in directories `analysis` and `code-rmd subdirs`.
+  - 2ndly, ensure that `docs/index.html` is created, e.g by running
+    `workflowr::wflow_build()`.
+      - Ideal is to properly prepare files `_site.yml` and `index.Rmd` in directory `analysis` and also directories with .html files included in `_site.yml` (e.g. `footer.html`)
+  - For the purpose of saving .Rmd files in subdirectories, it’s necessary to create a new directory directly in `main workflowr dir`.
+      - Don’t create subdirectories (for this purpose) in directory `analysis`.
+      - Required name of this new directory is `code-rmd`
+          - .Rmd files saved in it will be usually associated to solutions in directory `code`.
+  - .Rmd files can be saved
+      - directly in this new directory or in any of its subdirectories (hereinafter `code-rmd subdirs`).
   - Following 2 approaches can be used to show results of solutions from directory `code` and keep them organized:
     1. Create associated .Rmd files to directory `analysis` and build